Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 a green dragonfly resting on a grey rock

-The email exchange inspired learning more about the mysterious creature that spends most of its life in water.
-Their nymphs are greenish-brown, making it hard to notice them in the water where they feed on beetles, mosquito larvae, and worms.
+Dragonflies spend most of their lives in the water.
+Their nymphs are greenish-brown, making them hard to notice in the water.
+They feed on beetles, mosquito larvae, and worms.
 Larger species feed on tadpoles and small fish.

-Most of the species spend only a few days or weeks as adults, some up to a year.
-They are skillful flyers, speedily flying six different ways.
-They are stunning to look at with long bodies, often iridescent in color and have transparent wings.
+Most species spend only a few days or weeks as adults, while others live up to a year.
+They are skillful flyers, speedily flying six ways, making them hard to photograph.
+They are stunning with long bodies, often iridescent in color, and have transparent wings.

 Benefits of dragonflies in the garden